 What effect, if any, does the presence of cats have on brewing beer?

 - Our grain is stored in heavy sacks, which the cats protect from rodents but never eat themselves.
 From the grain crusher, to the grist case, to the mash tun, to the boil kettle, to the fermenter, to the bright tank, everything is part of a closed system.
 This is necessary to maintain a nearly sterile environment for the yeast to properly ferment the beer without bacterial interference.

 Why is there no Winston?

-- We have three male cats and one female act, so we chose the names of the three original Ghostbusters and Gozer, because our Gozer is kind of a destructor.
+- We have three male cats and we had the one female act, so we chose the names of the three original Ghostbusters and Gozer, because our Gozer was kind of a destructor.

 What makes the cats feral?

 - They were stray cats and not socialized to humans when the Tree House program found them.
 These cats could not be adopted by a family looking for a new pet.
-While they have warmed up to us over time, they do not like to be touched (though Ray let Nevin pet him once) and would not do well in a smaller house.
+While they have warmed up to us over time, they do not like to be touched (though Ray lets us pick him up when he's hungry enough to be nice to us) and would not do well in a smaller house.
 They generally want to be left alone.

 What about healthcare?